 This post may contain affiliate links.
 Please read my disclaimer for more information.

 Sometimes, it’s not your coffee machine that’s at fault or the grind size.
-Your coffee’s flavor and texture can highly depend on the quality of the beans you are using.
+Instead, your coffee’s flavor and texture can highly depend on the quality of the beans you are using.

 It’s not hard to choose the right beans; in this article, we’ll tell you exactly what to ask yourself to be able to pick the best espresso beans and what to consider before choosing them.